AD-SDL/wei/docs/source/pages/first_workflow.rst

   from pathlib import Path
   from wei import Experiment
+  from wei.core.data_classes import WorkflowStatus

   def main():
       #The path to the Workflow definition yaml file
       wf_path = Path('../tests/test_workflow.yaml')
       #This defines the Experiment object that will communicate with the server for workflows
       exp = Experiment('127.0.0.1', '8000', 'Example Program')
       #This initilizes the connection to the server and the logs for this run of the program.
       exp.register_exp()
       #This runs the simulated_workflow a simulated workflow
       flow_info = exp.run_job(wf_path.resolve(), simulate=True)